JaydenPagsolingan/PortfolioProjects/UOF Budget Performance Dashboard/README.md

 - Fiscal Year, Division, and Category filter - allowing enhancing analysis across all visualizations

 ## Insights

+**High-level Summary:**
+SDSU's $132.76 million favorable variance is primarily driven by changes in reserves accounts, not operational efficiency.

+Designated Balances and Reserves account for 81% of total variances, with Academic Affairs and Student Affair and Cultural Diversity divisions representing 59% of reserve variances alone.
+While fewer divisions are overbudget compared to the FY23-24, the 25% increase in total variance reflects changes in reserve planning than improved spending control.

+Secondary Concerns:
+- Academic Affairs consistently maintains a $37-$46 million annual variance, warranting an analysis of if this reflects conservative budgeting or intentional reserves
+- Operating Expense and Equipment has high percentage variances across many divisions (17/25 divisions), prompting further investigation
+- College of Graduate studies' high percentage variance is largely driven by reserves, with minimal operational impact

+Recommendation: Separate reserve accounts from operational spending in future variance analysis.
+Investigate Academic Affair's annual variance, operating expense and equipment variances across divisions, and adjust future budget projections based on findings.

 **1. SDSU’s favorable variance increased in FY24-25, but the cause of the increase should be further investigated.**

 Evidence: